Cogenesis of visible and dark sector asymmetry in a minimal seesaw framework: Neutrinos in Type-I seesaw

 \section{Neutrinos in Type-I seesaw}

-The type-I seesaw mechanism for light neutrino masses, popularly known as canonical seesaw was originally proposed by \cite{Minkowski:1977sc, Mohapatra:1979ia, Yanagida:1979as, Schechter:1980gr}.
+The type-I seesaw mechanism for light neutrino masses, popularly known as canonical seesaw, was originally proposed by \cite{Minkowski:1977sc, Mohapatra:1979ia, Yanagida:1979as, Schechter:1980gr}.
 It is the simplest mechanism that explains the lightness of SM neutrino masses with the introduction of heavy right-handed neutrinos.
-The right-handed neutrinos being singlet under SM, are used to write down a Dirac mass term between SM neutrinos $\nu_L$ and right-handed neutrinos $N_R$ along with a bare Majorana mass term for right-handed neutrinos $N_R$.\\ The mass matrix for type-I seesaw in the $(\nu_L, N^c_R)$ basis is given by
+Here we recapitulate the essentials for reference.
+The right-handed neutrinos being singlet under SM, are used to write down a Dirac mass term between SM neutrinos $\nu_L$ and right-handed neutrinos $N_R$ along with a bare Majorana mass term for right-handed neutrinos $N_R$.
+The relevant mass terms for the type-I seesaw scheme are given by

+The first term is the Dirac neutrino mass connecting both left- and right-handed chiral fermions, while the second term is the Majorana mass term involving only a singlet right-handed chiral fields. with, Dirac mass matrix $(M_D)_{I\alpha}=y_{I\alpha}v/\sqrt{2}$ where $Y_{I\alpha}$ is given in Eq.(\ref{eq:mnu_MR_def}).
+The structure of complex Yukawa matrix can be found by using Csasa-Ibara Parameterization.
+The weak or flavor eigenstates defined for the left-handed (LH) and right-handed(RH) neutrinos are as follows,